Maine: Acadia National Park

 6 Day Inn Tour

 Discover Maine, from the wild rock formations left by glaciers long ago to the dramatic 10’ tides of the bays.
 We spend the entire tour nestled in the bustling coastal town of Bar Harbor.
-From there, we explore beautiful Acadia National Park – by bicycle, kayak and foot.
+From there, we explore beautiful Acadia National Park – by bicycle and foot.
 You’ll also have time to enjoy the wonderful historic village of Bar Harbor.

 The first 6 women to sign up receive 5% discounts.

 Rolling hills with short, steep climbs.
 Moderate cycling level.